William Vanderpuye: Acting

 Vanderpuye's theater-performances include Reggae Britannia at the Royal Court Theatre, The Great White Hope, Tramway Road with Freddie Jones and Richard E. Grant, and an appearance with Lily Savage in Elegies for Angels, Punks and Raging Queens the off-Broadway production about AIDS.

 Voice acting

 Will Vanderpuye is a voice-over actor and can be heard regularly on TV and radio.
 As a video game voice actor, he is well known for providing the voice of the character Patches in each of the latter's appearances across FromSoftware's Dark Souls series and the closely related Bloodborne, Demon's Souls and Elden Ring.
-Vanderpuye also voiced the Grand Theft Auto series.
+Vanderpuye also voiced the Grand Theft Auto series and the 2005 racing video game Juiced as Biggi Mombassa, the leader of the A.W.B crew.
 He played the Head Honcho in Heart of Darkness and more recently the WW1 game Tungaska, yet to be released.
 As a voice-actor he has also played characters in the Hobbit trilogy.

-He appeared in the films The Curse of the Were-Rabbit, Quest for a Heart, and Minions.
+He appeared in the films The Curse of the Were-Rabbit, Quest for a Heart, Minions and The Wizard of Oz.

 He is the voice to certain promos for the Nickelodeon UK Channels (common with Nick Jr), The Africa Channel, Comedy Central and the Fox International Channels.